Astron/Astron/README.md

 The ScratchCardManager would have the following two representations:
 ScratchCardManagerUD: The UD-side representation of the object.
 The object's doId is hard coded.
 ScratchCardManager: The client-side representation of the same.
-The client would be aware of this object because the object type and ID would be hard-coded into the code.
+The client would be aware of this object because the object type and ID would be hard-coded.
 The client can send updates on this object to request to redeem codes.